 My objective was to play counterpoint to the recent LinkedIn blog by Michael Crayne, titled: Why we can't integrate EMR and EDC and to provoke additional dialogue around this vital topic.
 However, I just learned the heartbreaking news that Michael passed away last week.
 So, I hereby dedicate this blog to his wisdom and service to our industry – with appreciation to Michael Crayne for provoking thoughtful debate and dialog, while expanding our collective wisdom.

-I wanted to weigh in on the topic, given my background, the evolving state of the life sciences industry, and the provocative title of Michael’s blog.
+I wanted to weigh in on the topic, given my background, of the evolving state of the life sciences industry, and the provocative title of Michael’s blog.
 Full disclosure: Yes, I work for one of those electronic data capture (EDC) vendors (OmniComm Systems) that claims: “We can integrate with EMR/EHR.”
 And yes, I am proud to be doing much of the “claiming.”

 Personal Back Story